cmcknight/pheonic-site/src/pages/about.md

 ## About the Site

 This site has been built using a static site generator named Eleventy.
 As a personal site, it is intended to showcase and share the various topics I am interested in or create.

+If you have any questions or comments, feel free to [write](mailto:blog@pheonic.com).

 ## About Me